 To maintain an effective learning environment for our students, campus personnel will NOT deliver nor send for students to PICK UP packages, flowers, books or any other item requiring the interruption of class time.
+The school office will not send for students to receive personal messages or visits from parents.
 In addition, only emergency messages can be delivered to students.